cwwmbm/linkedinscraper/README.md

 ## LinkedIn Job Scraper

 This is a Python application that scrapes job postings from LinkedIn and stores them in a SQLite database.
-The application also provides a web interface to view the job postings and mark them as applied or hidden.
+The application also provides a web interface to view the job postings and mark them as applied, rejected,interview, and hidden.
 ![Screenshot image](./screenshot/screenshot.png)

 ### Problem